franiglesias/tb/tests/Katas/TodoList/README.md

 To simplify the test we are expecting that the list of tasks will be a string with all data needed.

+We will use the `App\Lib\FileStorageEngine` as persistence mechanism.

 ## Technicalities

 Endpoints: